Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Introduction

 In the era of big data, privacy protection in machine learning systems is becoming a crucial topic as increasing personal data involved in training models~\citep{dwork2020privacy} and the presence of malicious attackers~\citep{shokri2017membership,fredrikson2015model}.
 In response to the growing demand, differential-private (DP) machine learning~\citep{dwork2006calibrating} provides a computational framework for privacy protection and has been widely studied in various settings, including both convex and non-convex optimization~\citep{wang2017differentially, wang2019differentially,jain2019making}.

 One widely used procedure for privacy-preserving learning is the (Differentially) Private Gradient Descent (PGD) \citep{bassily2014private,abadi2016deep}.
-A typical gradient descent procedure updates its model by the gradients of losses evaluated on the training data.
+A typical gradient descent procedure updates its model by gradients of the loss evaluated on a training dataset.
 When the data is sensitive, the gradients should be \emph{privatized} to prevent excess privacy leakage.
 The PGD privatizes a gradient by adding controlled noise.
 As such, the models from PGD is expected to have a lower utility as compared to those from unprotected algorithms.
 In the cases where strict privacy control is exercised, or equivalently, a tight \emph{privacy budget}, accumulating effects from highly-noised gradients may lead to unacceptable model performance.
 It is thus critical to design effective privatization procedures for PGD to maintain a great balance between utility and privacy.

-Recent years witnessed a promising privatization direction that studies how to dynamically adjust the privacy-protecting noise during the learning process, i.e., \emph{dynamic privacy schedules}, to boost utility under a specific privacy budget.
-One example is \citep{lee2018concentrated}, which reduced the noise magnitude when the loss does not decrease, due to the observation that the gradients become very small when approaching convergence, and a static noise scale will overwhelm these gradients.
-Another example is \citep{yu2019differentially}, which periodically decreased the magnitude following a predefined strategy, e.g., exponential decaying or step decaying.
+\rev{Recent years witnessed a promising direction of privatization that \emph{dynamically allocate a privacy budget} for each iteration to boost utility, under the constraint of a specified total privacy budget.} One example is \citep{lee2018concentrated}, which reduces the budget-bonded noise magnitude when the loss does not decrease, due to the observation that gradients become very small when approaching convergence, and a static noise scale will overwhelm these gradients.
+Another example is \citep{yu2019differentially}, which periodically decreases the magnitude following a predefined strategy, e.g., exponential decaying or step decaying.
 Both approaches confirmed the empirically advantages of decreasing noise magnitudes.
-Intuitively, the dynamic mechanism may coordinate with certain properties of the learning task, e.g., training data and loss surface.
-Yet there is no theoretical analysis available and two important questions remain unanswered: 1) \emph{What is the form of utility-preferred noise schedules?} 2) \emph{When and to what extent such schedules improve utility?}
+Intuitively, the dynamic mechanism may coordinate with certain properties of the learning task, e.g., training data and loss surface. \rev{Following the work, improved allocation policies are proposed, e.g., policies transferred from auxiliary datasets~\cite{hong2021learning}, policies with distributed budgets~\cite{cheng2020adaptive}, and a combination with adaptive learning rate \cite{xu2020adaptive}.} Yet there is little theoretical analysis available and two important questions remain unanswered: 1) \emph{What is the form of utility-preferred budget (or noise equivalently) schedules?} 2) \emph{When and to what extent such an allocation policy improves utility?}